 “In addition to the humiliation he felt over his speaking voice, Salmon Chase was tormented by his own name.
 He fervently wished to change its ‘awkward, fishy‘ sound to something more elegant.
 ‘How wd. this name do (Spencer de Cheyce or Spencer Payne Cheyce),’ he inquired of [his friend Charles] Cleveland.
 ‘Perhaps you will laugh at this but I assure you I have suffered no little inconvenience.'”

 We had wondered about that unusual name, it’s true.
 (His own father was named Ithamar, and he was raised by an uncle named Philander.)
 Still… Spencer de Cheyce?
-He made the right choice.
+He made the right choice in sticking with the fish.

 Salmon Chase rose above a remarkably difficult life: three wives and two young daughters died before he had turned 45.
 Yet he went on to be a U.S senator, governor of Ohio, Secretary of the Treasury, and finally Chief Justice of the Supreme Court.